Last Updated: January 29th, 2021

 The information we gather helps us give you the best experience on Houseparty.

-We get information about you from third parties.
-Social media platforms and third-party apps may give us information about you.
+We get information about you from third parties, apps, platforms, and accounts you may link to Houseparty.
+Social media or gaming platforms and third-party apps may give us information about you.
 We may also collect information about you from other users.
 This might include your name, phone number, or email address if they invite or refer you to our app or if they have linked their contacts to their Houseparty account.

 We combine information.
 Houseparty is an integrated social media platform, which means we may combine information that we have collected across devices, such as computers and mobile devices.
-We may also combine information we get from a third party with information we already have and combine information that we have collected from other third-party sites.
+We may also combine information we get from a third party or our affiliates with information we already have and combine information that we have collected from other third-party sites or our affiliates.

 When We Share Information